Is your website being as effective as it could at getting you the business you want?

 If not, think through what you most want people to do.
 What is it that you want someone to do to work with you?
 GET A QUOTE or BUY NOW or ORDER A CAKE or BOOK AN APPOINTMENT – you get the idea – are clear CTAs.

 It’s amazing how many sites don’t have one.
 Don’t assume your potential customer knows what to do.
-And please don’t make them work to find it.
+Don’t make them scroll around to find a contact form or your phone number.
+Please don’t make them work to find it.

 3. Make It Easy to Buy

 Think about the steps your potential customer needs to take on your website to do business with you.
-Is it clear to them what those steps are and are those steps easy for them to perform?
+Is it clear to them what those steps are?
+Are those steps easy for your customer to perform?

 This is the one that perhaps most of us mess up at some time or another.
 We try to throw everything at our potential customer right away, to let them know that we offer this, and that, and that other thing too just in case they might need it.
 We don’t want them to miss out!
 We want them to see all the amazing things we offer.